NYCPlanning/deprecated-labs-zap-api/README.md

 Create `.env` with all the required environment variables.

-Make sure you have Docker open and running, then start the development server:  `npm run devstart`
+Start the development server.  `npm run devstart`

 ### Local Database